 Next, you can monitor your competitors’ backlinks to identify gaps in your own backlink profile.
 This strategy requires more time and effort, and the help of a tool like Ahrefs or SEMrush.
 With SEMrush, for example, you can plug in your competitors’ websites and see each of their backlink profiles including their total number of backlinks and referring domains, page and domain authority, as well as any backlinks or referring domains shared among you and your competitors.
 Once you find the overlap, you can identify any gaps, meaning relevant domains that link to your competitors’ websites but do not link to your website.
 From here, you can reach out to these domains to see if they can also link to your website.

 Finding broken backlinks is also a more hands-on link-building strategy that requires the help of a tool like Ahrefs or SEMrush.
 With either of these tools, you can identify your competitors’ broken backlinks, reach out to the backlinking site’s point of contact, and share a link to similar content on your own website that they can link to instead to fix the broken link.

 Similar to finding broken links, you can also look at websites that produce similar content to your own and identify any of their content that’s outdated and receives strong backlinks.
 Using a tool like Ahrefs or SEMrush can help to simplify this process.
 Once you identify the outdated content, you can see if you have a more recent piece of content, or you can produce a newer piece of content.
 Then you can reach out to the backlinking site’s point of contact to encourage them to link to your piece of content instead.

-Stay tuned for the next post in our local SEO series: How To Optimize Your Site For Voice Search Users.
+Check out the next post in our Local SEO series: How To Optimize Your Site For Voice Search Users.